-Project Status: Original at FFGA: Current Estimate: Cost Cost Estimate \$1,578,300,000 \$1,578,300,000 Unallocated Contingency \$74,722,000 \$24,519,456 Contingency Total Contingency (Allocated Plus Unallocated, Including Approved Contract Changes) \$185,500,000 \$84,322,397 Schedule Revenue Service Date 12/26/2018 05/2019 (forecast) Total Project Based on Expenditures 54.65% Percent Complete Based on Earned Value 57.93%
+Project Status: Original at FFGA: Current Estimate: Cost Cost Estimate \$1,578,300,000 \$1,578,300,000 Unallocated Contingency \$74,722,000 \$24,519,456 Contingency (Allocated Plus Unallocated, Including Approved Contract Changes) \$185,500,000 \$84,322,397 Schedule Revenue Service Date 12/26/2018 05/2019 (forecast) • Total Project Based on Expenditures 53 3.67% Percent Complete Based on Earned Value 57.42%

-Major Issues Status Comments/Planned Action Schedule Contingency Based on the status of construction reflected in the updated station construction schedule, there is negative schedule float of 5.0 months based on the available schedule data.
+Major Issues Status Comments/Planned Action Schedule Contingency Based on the status of construction reflected in the updated station construction schedule There is negative schedule float of 5.0 months based on the available schedule data.
 The minimum schedule contingency agreed to at this stage of the project is 6.0 months.
-The PMOC conducted schedule containment workshops on November 18 and 19, 2015.
-The results of the workshop are documented in a draft report that is currently under review.
+The PMOC will be conducting schedule containment workshops after the program schedule is fully updated to reflect the current status of the project.
+These workshops are scheduled for November 2015.

-Major Issues Status Comments/Planned Action Cost Contingency The current Total Contingency is \$84.3 million.
+Cost Contingency The current Total Contingency is \$84.3 million.
 The FTA recommends a minimum contingency level of \$60 million.
 The availability of excess cost contingency may make it possible to implement strategies to accelerate the construction work that could increase project cost.
 Technical Capacity and Capability All management positions in the organization are filled.
 The PMOC is assessing the effectiveness of the SFMTA CSP team in managing the project through routine on-site monitoring.
-Date of Next Quarter ly Meeting: February 3, 2015
+Date of Next Quarter y Meeting: February 3, 2015

-- Earned Value (EV): \$914,311,093, an increase of \$8.04 million from September - Planned Value: \$1,129,829,298, an increase of \$9.24 million from September. - Actual Cost: \$862,556,970, an increase of \$15.44 million from September. - Cost Performance Index (CPI): 1.06.
+- Earned Value (EV): \$906,275,419.
+Earned value was not reported in August, so the monthly increase cannot be determined. - Planned Value: \$1,120,593,029.
+Planned value was not reported in August, so the monthly increase cannot be determined. - Actual Cost: \$847,114,082 an increase of \$16.27 million from August. - Cost Performance Index (CPI): 1.07.
 A value greater than 1 means that value of the work completed is more than the cost of the work (under budget) and less than 1 means that the value of the work is less than the cost of the work (over budget).
-SFMTA believes that TPC is under-reporting actual costs, thereby resulting in an overstated CPI.

-Schedule Performance Index (SPI): 0.81.
+SFMTA believes that TPC is under-reporting actual costs, thereby resulting in an overstated CPI. - Schedule Performance Index (SPI): 0.81.
 SPI greater than 1 is ahead of schedule and less than 1 is behind schedule.
 SFMTA has identified the minimum acceptable SPI to be 0.90; the current SPI indicates unacceptable schedule performance.
-The SPI is unchanged from the September reporting period.